Single Gun Theory interviewed about “Flow, River of My Soul”

 By Bob Gourley | Originally published in 1994

-Though Australia is not normally thought of as a hotbed for electronic music, Sydney’s Single Gun Theory have nevertheless proven be one of the most creative bands in the genre.
+Though Australia is not normally thought of as a hotbed for electronic music, Sydney’s Single Gun Theory have nevertheless proven to be one of the most creative bands in the genre.
 The group’s music is highly structured and song-oriented, while also being very experimental in terms of the sounds used.
 Their latest album, “Flow, River of My Soul” (NETTWERK) is their most accessible to date, though it still has the distinctive Single Gun Theory sound.

 Single Gun Theory is a trio of Kath Power, Pete Rivett-Carnac and Jacqui Hunt.
 Pete and Kath are responsible for the mostly electronic music, while Jacqui handles vocals.
 Although they compose entirely on computer, Single Gun Theory are far from synthetic sounding, thanks to the organic sounds and samples and Jacqui’s powerful vocals.